grafana/pyroscope/docs/sources/operators-guide/architecture/components/query-scheduler/index.md

 ---
-title: "(Optional) Grafana Mimir query-scheduler"
+title: "(Optional) Grafana Fire query-scheduler"
 menuTitle: "(Optional) Query-scheduler"
 description: "The query-scheduler distributes work to queriers."
 weight: 120
 ---

-# (Optional) Grafana Mimir query-scheduler
+# (Optional) Grafana Fire query-scheduler

 The query-scheduler is an optional, stateless component that retains a queue of queries to execute, and distributes the workload to available [queriers]({{< relref "../querier.md" >}}).